MSCI 022 Military Science Leadership Lab. 0 hours.

 MSCI 122 Leadership and Decision Making.
 2 hours.

 Builds upon the fundamentals introduced in the previous semester by focusing on leadership theory and decision-making.
 Life skills lessons in this semester include problem-solving, critical thinking, leadership theory, followership, group interaction, goal-setting, and feedback mechanisms.
 Upon completion of this semester, cadets should be prepared to advance to more complex leadership instruction concerning the dynamics of organizations.
 Additionally, they will be increasingly required to demonstrate knowledge of leadership fundamentals and communications (written and oral).
-Hands-on learning also includes blocks of instruction on map-reading, orienteering, marksmanship, and rappelling, as well as weekly leadership laboratories, one weekend field trip, and physical training.
-Corequisites: MSCI 124, MSCI 022.
+Again, hands-on learning also includes blocks of instruction on map-reading, orienteering, marksmanship, and rappelling, as well as weekly leadership laboratories, one weekend field trip, and physical training.
+Corequisite: MSCI 022.

 MSCI 221 Leadership and Problem-Solving.
 2 hours.